 Florida House Bill 6003

 Florida House Bill 6003 is presently pending in the Senate.
 Its proponents want to ban red-light cameras across the state.
 The cameras are in about 50 Florida communities now.
 Bill 6003 passed overwhelmingly in committee.
 An opponent of the cameras has remarked Florida municipalities have become addicted to the revenue that red light cameras produce.

 One company that manufactures and operates the cameras has retained 26 lobbyists.
 They do not want the cameras discontinued or the revenue generated from them.
 Proponents of the cameras rely on public safety grounds.
-The Florida Department of Highway Safety and Motor Vehicles (FDHSMC) says that the cameras resulted in a five percent decrease involving drivers running a red light.
+In fact, the Florida Department of Highway Safety and Motor Vehicles (FDHSMC) says that the cameras resulted in a five percent decrease involving drivers running a red light.

 Even if a police officer testified on behalf of the prosecution in a red light camera case; he or she could only testify to the fact that such a camera is in place at a certain intersection.
 Any testimony about a specific driver, installation of the cameras, functionality or maintenance are based on speculation and hearsay.
 The cameras also have a highly limited field of recording.
 They don’t show their own errors or traffic conditions on their sides or ahead of them.
 Consequently, that might explain an alleged violation or a defense of necessity.

 Previous attempts at legislatively discontinuing red light cameras have failed in Florida’s Senate.
 The lawmakers who voted against discontinuing the cameras maintained that it is less expensive to rely on the red light cameras than to have police officers patrolling problematic intersections.
 It’s likely far more profitable too.
 A House staff analysis has estimated that local participating governments who discontinue the cameras could see an estimated $80 million loss in revenue per year.